 Important: If you do not understand anything in these terms and conditions or have any questions, ask us before you accept them.

-International transfer terms (effective 8 June 2012)
+International transfer terms and conditions (effective 1 November 2017)

 These terms and conditions: